Keef Cooks logo

 Brine the beef

-Because this is a quick recipe, the brine is saltier than normal, a 10% mix of salt and water.
-Add the salt and sugar to the water, along with 1 tbsp of pickling spice and the garlic cloves, coarsely chopped.
+Add the salt and sugar to the water, along with 1 tbsp of pickling spice and the garlic cloves, crushed and coarsely chopped.
 Add 1 tsp of celery salt or sodium nitrate (see below).
 Heat the brine until all the sugar and salt have dissolved, then chill it.

 Sodium nitrate